1985

 Note: Playback.
 Baby Please Don’t Go was also used as promovideo.

-- interview with MJ by Simon Bates (in Paris, January or February 1985)
+- interview with MJ by Jools Holland (in Paris, in February)

 Bernard Edwards, Jason Corsaro and Nona Hendryx.
 Sound engineer: Jason Corsaro.